csound-flossmanual/csound-floss/book/10-f-web-based-csound.md

 trying out this option is via the netcat program, which can be used in the terminal via the nc command.

-Let\'s explore this as an example of the \--port option.
+Let's explore this as an example of the *--port* option.
 First, Csound is started with the following command:

     $ csound -odac --port=1234

-Alternatively, if using a frontend such as CsoundQT, it is possible run an empty CSD, with the \--port in its CsOptions field:
+Alternatively, if using a frontend such as CsoundQT, it is possible run an empty CSD, with the *--port* in its CsOptions field:

     <CsoundSynthesizer>
     <CsOptions>